Beatrice M. Hinkle: Background, marriage, education

 Hinkle was born in San Francisco, California, to physician B. Frederick Moses and Elizabeth Benchley Van Geisen.
 In 1892 she married Walter Scott Hinkle, an assistant district attorney.
 Hinkle had considered studying law, but after being discouraged by her husband "with a good hardy laugh", she entered Cooper Medical College (now part of Stanford University) in 1895.
+She graduated with a degree as a medical doctor in 1899, age 25.